--Beston Courier.
-Mr. Smith is an estimable and amiable but harmless gentleman who during his lifetime has starved his brains to feed his whiskers. - Syracuse Conrier.
+-Boston Courier.
+Mr. Smith is an estimable and amiable but harmless gentleman who during his lifetime has starved his brains to feed his whiskers. - Syracuse Courier.
 Mrs. Bacon-"It is terrible down at your boarding house.
 You can never get any hot water."
-Mr. Bacon-"Only we have soup, my dear."- A clergyman named Fiddle refused to accept the title of D. D., because, as he said, he didn't want to be called the Rev. Ichabo Fiddle, D. D." -- New York Mercury.
-Statesman.
+Mr. Bacon-"Only we have soup, my dear."- Statesman.
+A clergyman named Fiddle refused to accept the title of D. D., because, as he said, he didn't want to be called the Rev. Ichabo Fiddle, D. D."--New York Mercury.
 "How could you conscientiously tell Miss Elder that she is the only woman you ever loved?"
 "It is a fact.
 Compared to her, the others were mere girls."--Boston Budget.
 Bagley-"That pawnbroker bowed to your wife; does he know her?"
-Brace-- "I presume he feels that he does; he has seen her picture so often inside the case of my watch.
-Blinks (meditatively)--- What a greedy world this is; the great majority of people, always after money.
-Hardup (sadly)...
-'Yes; and a long way after it, too. '--- Buffalo Courier.
+Brace-"I presume he feels that he does; he has seen her picture so often inside the case of my watch.
+Blinks (meditatively) --- "What a greedy world this is; the great majority of people, always after money."
+Hardup (sadly)---"Yes; and a long way after it, too."---Buffalo Courier.
 "Your new servant girl is very pious, I hear?"
 "Yes.
-If she was as careful about the creckery as she is about the ten commandments she would be a jewel."-New York Press.
+If she was as careful about the crockery as she is about the ten commandments she would be a jewel."-New York Press.
 "So Rusher has got a job at last, eh?
 I wonder is it that one with the sleeping car company?"
 "I guess not.
-At least he told me he'd struck a comfortable berth."---Buffalo Courier.
+At least he told me he'd struck a "I guess comfortable berth."---Buffalo Courier.
 Primus-"Dalton's sight has become strangely affected, poor fellow.
 He sees everything double."
 Secondus-"By Jove!
 I'm glad you mentioned it.
 I owe him a pound, and I'll tender him this half sov."-Tit-Bits.
 "Dear me," said Mr. Meekins, "it seems so absurd for men to be constantly talking about their wives having the last word.
 I never object to my wife having the last word."
 "You don't?"
 "Not a bit.
-I always feel thankful when she gets to it."
-An Irishman recently applied for an enlistment in a United States army recruiting office.
-"Do you know any-thing about drilling?" asked the officar.
+I always feel thankful when she gets to it.'
+An Irishman recently applied for an enlistment in a United States army reeruiting office.
+"Do you know anycer.
 "Oi do," answered Pat.
-"It's twelve an' a half cints a yard at anny av th' drygoods shtores." -London Kate-"I want to tell Aunt Susan about my engagement, but I don't know whether I can trust her or not. don't want it to get out just yet."
+"It's twelve an' a half cints a yard at anny av th' drygoods shtores." -Londo Kate-"I want to tell Aunt Susan about my engagement, but I don't know whether I can trust her or not.
+I don't want it to get out just yet.'
+The Reprehensible Small Boy.

 Edith- "Trust her?
-Of course you can't.
-You know she makes no secret of her age, and a woman who will tell her age will tell anything."-Boston The Reprehensible Small Boy, There are some smart boys in Masachusetts.
-The Massachusetts school law does not permit the schools to be kept unless the thermometer registers above forty-five degrees in the schoolroom.
-Under this law one school in Worcester has had many half holidays.
-Finally the teacher discovered a sixyear-old boy packing the thermometer with snow below the bulb .- Now Haven Journal and Courier.
-RATES OF ADVERTISING
+Of course you

+can't.
+You know she makes no secret

+of her age, and a woman who will tell her age will tell anything."-Boston

+There are some smart boys in Massachusetts.
+The Massachusetts school law does not permit the schools to be kept unless the thermometer registers above forty-five degrees in the school-Under this law one school in Worcester has had many half holidays.
+Finally the teacher discovered a six-year-old boy packing the thermometer with snow below the bulb. - New

+Haven Jearnal and Courier.